 Vendors that issue 30 or 45-day invoice terms tend to offer discounts for cash on delivery or simply paying on or before the requested due date.
 For example, one vendor might offer 5% discounts for customers who pay less than two weeks after being invoiced, while another vendor might offer the same discount for customers who just pay within the requested 30-day time frame.

-These two discount strategies aim to attract more customers, and they often achieve their goal.
+These two discount strategies aim to attract more customers, and they often achieve their goals.
 Many customers have no problem paying in less than 30 days.
-But when you really think about total price of the products, the customer isn’t receiving as much of a “discount” as they imagine.
+But when you really think about the total price of the products, the customer isn’t receiving as much of a “discount” as they imagine.